apeir-n/voidscripts/README.md

 - a stupid `xbps-src` wrapper script lol
 - needs a lot of work still
 - but the idea is to make building with `xbps-src` simpler
-- it was my first script attempting to use `gum` so it's heavily integrated
+- it was my first script attempting to use `gum` so it's heavily saturated with gum

 `xtra`
-- extra x11 stuff to call when i'm in a classic x wm like ctwm or fvwm
+- extra x11 stuff to launch when i'm in a classic x wm like ctwm or fvwm
-- i've been calling this manually instead of from `~/.xinitrc` because it was being glitchy with that for some reason
+- i've been calling this manually instead of from `~/.xinitrc` because it was being glitchy for some reason